 - Use BookTrust Storytime posters to advertise your activities.
 Great places to display these include local supermarkets, parks and community centres.
 Posters are available to download here.

-- Some libraries last year used social media to get the word out!
-Download our social cards here.
+- Use social media to get the word out!
+We're sharing social cards for you to download and use - Download our social cards here.

 Flexible resources

-- Sign up to our newsletter to hear about BookTrust webinars and join our BookTrust Voices platform to get inspiration from other libraries and partners, share your ideas, and give us feedback.
+- Sign up to our newsletter to hear about BookTrust webinars to get inspiration from other libraries and partners, share your ideas, and give us feedback.

 Interactive sessions